VincentGuinaudeau/epitools/README.md

 * Ask project name : OK
 * detect header : OK

-#### Indentaion
+#### Indentation
-* correctly config the pane when actiavte (SoftTab, 2 spaces)
+* correctly config the panel when activate (SoftTab, 2 spaces)
 * catch change in the Tab config (notification or cancel)
 * backup config to restore when turnOff
-* convert eight space to one tab on when modifiyng a line
+* convert eight space to one tab when modifying a line
 * Full check on save

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)